MicrosoftDocs/PowerShell-Docs/reference/5.0/PackageManagement/PackageManagement.md

 ## Description
 This topic displays help topics for the Package Management Cmdlets.

-PowerShell is a command-line shell and scripting language designed to help information technology (IT) professionals automate system administration tasks.
-To install the latest Azure PowerShell version and associate it with your Azure subscription, see [How to install and configure Azure PowerShell](http://azure.microsoft.com/documentation/articles/powershell-install-configure/).

 ## PackageManagement Cmdlets
 ### [Find-Package](Find-Package.md)
 Finds software packages in available package sources.